• Refine Search

 Lindsay Heights Neighborhood (Designated in 2018)

-Lindsay Heights’ ongoing commitment to sustainability and environmental justice inspired the ECO Neighborhoods Initiative.
-Take the ECO Tour to view some of the neighborhood’s solar, local food, and climate change adaptation projects.
+Lindsay Heights’ ongoing commitment to climate action and environmental justice inspired the ECO Neighborhoods Initiative.
+Take the ECO Tour to view some of the neighborhood’s solar, food production, and climate change adaptation projects.

-Sherman Park’s ECO Neighborhood Team stays committed to their sustainability goals by coordinating tree plantings, monthly informational webinars, and neighborhood clean ups.
-They also maintain strong partnerships with organizations like Plastic-Free MKE—who recently designated Sherman Park as the first Lake-Friendly Neighborhood!
+Sherman Park’s ECO Neighborhood Team stays committed to their climate action goals by coordinating tree plantings, neighborhood clean ups, an annual Earth Day in May event, and more.
+They also maintain strong partnerships with organizations like Plastic-Free MKE—who designated Sherman Park as the first Lake-Friendly Neighborhood!

 Century City Triangle Neighborhood (Coming Soon)